Australia aims for 'responsible' budget after UK mayhem

 Fortunately, that deficit will be much smaller than first feared thanks to high prices for many of Australia's major commodity exports and a surprisingly strong labour market that has seen unemployment reach 48-year lows at 3.4%.

-As a result, the deficit for the year to June 2022 come in at A$32 billion, less than half the projection made back in March.
+As a result, the deficit for the year to June 2022 came in at A$32 billion, less than half the projection made back in March.

 Analysts are tipping the 2022/23 deficit will range from A$25 billion to A$45 billion, or around 1-1.5% of gross domestic product and relatively frugal by international standards.